 The energy sector has been trading sharply higher, as rising oil and natural gas prices create a sturdy tailwind for many of these integrated service and exploration companies.

-In addition, this sector has likely benefited from the rotation out of high-beta growth stocks and into value-oriented segments that are more defensive in nature.
-The energy sector is the second largest allocation in the iShares S&P 500 Value ETF (NYSE: IVE), with more than 15 percent of the underlying holdings.
+In addition, this sector has likely benefitted from the rotation out of high-beta growth stocks and into value-oriented segments that are more defensive in nature.
+The energy sector is the second largest allocation in the iShares S&P 500 Value ETF IVE, with more than 15 percent of the underlying holdings.

 This diversification and flexibility make ETFs an excellent choice for those seeking exposure to the energy theme.

 © 2022 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.